When can I petition to remove my name from the Nevada sex offender registry?

 The only way to fully restore your civil rights is to receive an unconditional pardon from the Nevada Board of Pardons.5 However, even a pardon may be conditional.
 It may or may not relieve you of all disabilities incurred upon conviction.

 It will, however, remove the obligation to notify the state of Nevada when you move and to provide an annual verification form to the Criminal History Repository.
-Failure to register as a sex offender in Nevada is a category D felony.
+Failure to register as a sex offender is a category D felony.
 It can be punished by up to 4 years in Nevada state prison and possibly a fine of up to $5,000.

 If you are a Tier III offender, termination of the duty to register will also remove your name from the portion of the registry searchable by the public.

-If you are required to register with the Nevada sex offender registry and are interested in petitioning for early termination or a pardon, we invite you to contact us for a free consultation.
+If you are required to register with the Nevada sex offender registry and are interested in petitioning for early termination or a pardon, we invite you to contact us for a consultation.

 Simply fill out the form on this page or call us.
 One of our compassionate Reno or Las Vegas, Nevada criminal defense lawyers will get back to you promptly to help determine your eligibility and get you started.